dietercastel/SAE/README.md

 - sendData : The data that will be send in the response.
 Identical to the argument in res.send(sendData).

 ###res.sae.sendDestroySession(req,res,sendData);
-Clears the client-side session, refreshes the anti XSRF token and sends the given sendData.
+Clears the client-side session and sends the given sendData.
+The encrypted cookie will not contain any more data and will not be able to authenticate a request.
 This call ends the processing of a request like res.send(sendData) would do.

 ####Arguments:
 - req : The express request object.